ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ```AutoIt
 #include "ImageSearch.au3"
 ```
-Also you can use an explicitly library linking approach to compile C++ application that will use functions of the **ImageSearch** library.
-The approach have been described in details in the "FastFind library" section.
+Also you can use an explicitly library linking approach to compile a C++ application that will use functions of the **ImageSearch** library.
+This approach have been described in details in the "FastFind library" section.

 We will search a logo of Notepad window in our demonstration example.
 First of all you should make a file with a logo picture to search and copy it to the project directory.
 You can use Paint application for this task.
 This is an example of picture that you should get: